-Brandyn Affolder is the mother of five children, including Noah and Sam Affolder, two national-caliber runners at Carlisle (PA) High.
+Brandyn Affolder is the mother of five children, including Noah and Sam Affolder, two national-caliber runners in high school who have since matriculated to the University of Oregon and the University of Washington.
 Affolder's husband, LTC Jason Affolder, works in the Army and the family has presided over several moves throughout the country.
 But those transitions haven't affected the boys all that much.
 In fact, Affolder writes about how those moves have strengthened the family even more.
-Here, Affolder writes about what it takes to raise a family of runners and what kind of impact moving has on them.
+Here, in this essay from 2017, Affolder writes about what it takes to raise a family of runners and what kind of impact moving has on them.

 As a mother, I get this question often: What does it take to raise runners?

 I can answer this in a variety of ways, but let's start first with my family.
 My husband and I have five children, among whom are Noah and Sam Affolder, who both run for Carlisle High in Pennsylvania.
 Several of our children have chosen to run competitively, including my oldest, Murphy, who competes for Saint Louis College of Pharmacy.

 Running started in our family very long ago, and we've had different generations find success in the sport.
 My dad, Danny Price, earned eight college varsity letters in cross country and track.
 While Noah has surpassed his 4:08 mile, Grandpa Dann still holds the family 5K record of 14:10 and the marathon record of 2:27 -- an Olympic qualifying standard when he ran it in 1972.

 As parents, Jason and I set a realistic expectation and instilled a rule that our children must run at least one season of cross country.
 Because we know sports will teach them about respect, discipline, and work ethic.
 We think by doing this our kids will be taught several different lessons, but the main one is follow-through.

 * Noah Affolder was a PIAA Class AAA XC champion in 2016